(version date 9 May 2021)

 |Information type||Details of information that we typically capture|

 |Contact Details||Name, address, telephone number, email address|

-|Employment Information||Resume, employment intentions, Nationality/Right to work|
+|Employment Information||Curriculum vitae or resume, employment intentions, nationality, right to work|

 |Personal Information||Gender, date of birth, profile photo|

-|Marketing||Name, email address, interests/marketing list assignments, record of permissions or marketing objections, website data (including online account details, IP address and browser generated information)|
+|Marketing||Name, email address, interests/marketing list assignments, record of permissions or marketing objections, Website data (including online account details, IP address and browser generated information)|

 |Contact Details||Business or company name, name, work address, work email, work telephone numbers, job title, profile photo|

-|Marketing||Name, email address, interests/marketing list assignments, record of permissions or marketing objections, website data (including online account details, IP address and browser generated information)|
+|Marketing||Name, email address, interests/marketing list assignments, record of permissions or marketing objections, Website data (including online account details, IP address and browser generated information)|

 Appendix 2 – Legal Basis for Processing

 |Activity||Type of information collected||The basis on which we use the information||Who we may disclose the information to|